Network of Innovation Actors

 - The Mekong Aquaculture Innovation Cluster

-Expanding upon previous efforts to support priorities from the Government to further commercialisation capacity and developing the science and technology market, the team will continue strengthening the excellent collaboration between Australian and Vietnamese experts for effective sharing of knowledge and technology around commercialisation.
-Deep-dive joint research, insights and lessons captured from the work on the ground will be used to informed policies to address bottlenecks that hinder commercialisation processes, as well we the development of the science and technology market.
+To support Government priorities in furthering commercialisation capacity and developing the science and technology market, the team continues to strengthen the effective knowledge sharing between Australia and Vietnam around technology commercialisation.
+Deep-dive joint research, insights and lessons captured from the work will be used to inform policies to address bottlenecks that hinder commercialisation processes and the development of the science and technology market.

-By collaborating with key stakeholders in the system, identifying the common challenges and coming up with joint solutions, or policy recommendations, we aim to catalyse an innovation network, where:
+By collaborating with key stakeholders in the system, identifying common challenges and developing joint solutions, or policy recommendations, we aim to catalyse an innovation network, where:

 Partners’ innovation capabilities are enhanced, so that they can act as effective facilitators within innovation networks, mobilizing diverse expertise and resources to assist industries to grow, while pursuing social and environmental aspirations.

-Diverse and inclusive innovation intermediary models are adopted, with partners up-take the novel approaches and apply them to uplift and reform the functioning of existing intermediary agencies.
+Diverse and inclusive innovation intermediary models are adopted, where partners utilise the novel approaches and apply them to uplift and reform the functioning of existing intermediary agencies.

-Policies and regulations to support commercialisation and science & technology market are better informed, with concrete evidence from the work on the ground, as well as international best practices and experience, including those from Australia.
+Policies and regulations to support commercialisation and science & technology market are better informed, with concrete evidence from practical work, as well as international best practices and experience, including those from Australia.